watercolor for beginners doesn't have to be scary, it's easy

 Watercolor paint comes in two different forms.

-Tube watercolors are my chosen watercolor paint.
-We get more intense, vibrant colors with tube watercolors.
+They are my chosen form of watercolor paint because it's easier to get more intense, vibrant colors with tube watercolors.

 Beginner watercolorists can paint butterflies.You can paint watercolor!